What is Crowdfunding?

 To create a sense of urgency, we implement an all-or-nothing model, which helps set targets and also offer protection to backers so that campaign creators are only able to collect their funds once they have met their minimum funding goal.
 This means that entrepreneurs are continuously motivated to ensure they succeed.
 This is also a good way of building credibility for supporters as backers are more comfortable supporting an idea that they know campaign creators are serious about making a reality.

 Stripe is the most widely used merchant platform for crowdfunding and is well known due to its reputation and security.
 We want our backers and creators to feel comfortable when exchanging money which is why we make the best technology available to you.

 We advise that you check Stripe's processing fees but on average its fixed at 2.4% + 20p.

 What are rewards?

-Rewards are incentives for funders.
+Rewards are incentives for backers.
 The better the quality of your rewards, the higher the chances you have of securing funding.
 This is a great way to get pre-orders for your products and services.